oceanbase/oceanbase/docs/unittest.md

 # Write and run unittest

-## How to run unittest
+## How to build and run all unittest?

 [OceanBase](https://github.com/oceanbase/oceanbase) has two unittest directories.

 - `unittest` .
-This is the main unittest cases, and it tests the code in the `src` directory.
+These are the main unittest cases, and it tests the code in the `src` directory.

 - `deps/oblib/unittest`.
 Cases for oblib.